evennia/evennia/docs/source/Setup/Installation-Docker.md

 # Installing with Docker

-Evennia releases [docker images](https://hub.docker.com/r/evennia/evennia/) which makes running an Evennia-based game in a Docker container easy.
+Evennia releases [docker images](https://hub.docker.com/r/evennia/evennia/) as part of regular commits and releases.
+This makes running an Evennia-based game in a Docker container easy.

 First, install the `docker` program so you can run the Evennia container.
 You can get it freely from [docker.com](https://www.docker.com/).
 Linux users can likely also get it through their normal package manager.

 To fetch the latest evennia docker image, run: